-Results from each day’s survey will be collated and we will enter the information on this page when it becomes available.
+Results from each day’s survey will be collated and we will upload the SPECIES COUNTS below when they become available.

 Chris is carrying out this Bioblitz in his own time.
 During July and while he is visiting the sites around the UK he will be raising funds for the front line, grass roots conservationists enabling this campaign to happen.
 If you would like to help you can donate on the Just Giving page here: https://www.justgiving.com/crowdfunding/chris-packham-bioblitz

 Admission fees to the sites may apply.
 If you would like to find out more details to plan a visit to one of the sites please contact the site direct.
 We have added links to their websites below.
 Please note that for public safety reasons not all of the sites are open to the public.
 These sites do not have adequate facilities such as parking and public admission may damage the fragile environments.

 Thurs 12th July: England – Click here for video updates